Simple, caring solutions can have huge lifestyle, emotional, and financial impacts.

 Some women get help with transportation services.
 Others simply need the moral and emotional support to overcome depressive attitudes.
 Our program has seen dramatic increases in health outcomes which have had impressive financial repercussions.

 Women who are homeless and pregnant face enormous barriers to managing their medical care.
 These barriers can even prevent bonding with newborns.
 Transportation, mental illness, domestic violence, surviving — the challenges created by homelessness do not change, but a pregnant woman’s needs grow exponentially.
 Some expectant mothers cannot make it to their appointments.
 Some opt to stay in domestic violence situations because they feel they have no choice.
 And if a newborn is premature and sent to the NICU (for anywhere between 3 weeks to 3 months), some mothers cannot bond with their new children because financial or transportation barriers prevent her from being by her newborn’s side.

 In partnership with Brigham and Women’s world-class programs, and with an eye on the success of our Bridges to Elders program, we launched Bridges to Moms in 2016.
 We meet with the mom during prenatal, peripartum, and postpartum periods to assess not only her medical needs but any other barriers to a healthy birth and a nurturing relationship between mother and child.
 By providing intensive case management through patient-centered, trusting relationships, we will produce positive outcomes for homeless pregnant and post-partum mothers and their babies as we follow them through pregnancy up to the first year of the child’s life.

-An independent evaluation performed by the Institute for Community Health shows the benefits of Bridges to Moms on the health of homeless pregnant women and new mothers.
-Click here to read the full report.
+Independent evaluations performed by the Institute for Community Health show the benefits of Bridges to Moms on the health of homeless pregnant women and new mothers.
+Click here to read the latest report.